statiqdev/Website/input/web/index.md

 ## Step 4: Create a Bootstrapper

-Creating a [Bootstrapper](xref:bootstrapper) for Statiq Web initializes everything you’ll need to generate your web site.
+Creating a [bootstrapper](xref:bootstrapper) for Statiq Web initializes everything you’ll need to generate your web site.
 While you can certainly extend Statiq Web with new [pipelines](xref:defining-pipelines) or [custom modules](xref:writing-modules), you shouldn’t need to for most sites.

 ```csharp
 using System;